 In my second year of Graduate Entry Medicine, I was successful at applying to be a clinical skills tutor.
 This is a paid position teaching clinical skills to medical students in the years below me at my medical school.

-I am a student representative on the Royal Society of Medicine Food & Health Council.
+I was formerly a student representative on the Royal Society of Medicine Food & Health Council.

-In 2021 I will start my penultimate year of Graduate Entry Medicine at St George’s in the UK and qualified as a doctor.
+In 2023 I graduated from St George’s in the UK and qualified as a doctor.
 In 2017 I achieved a distinction in a MSc in Biomedical Engineering at Queen Mary, University of London.
-My BSc (Hons) was in Biomedical Sciences and Synthetic Organic Chemistry at UCL.
+I studied a BSc (Hons) in Biomedical Sciences and Synthetic Organic Chemistry at UCL.